 A: This is not a technical training, although it does include some technical elements.
 Our goal is to give you a basic understanding of indoor pollutants (recognizing the hazards and knowing how they impact our health) and to help you find low cost or no cost solutions to these problems.
 You don’t have to be a scientist, but you do have to be willing to read, study, and actively participate in the training.

 Q: Who are the trainers and what are the classes like?

 A: Our trainers are all specialists within their fields who come from a variety of backgrounds.
 They offer their expertise to our integrated training and are an excellent resource for our volunteers.
 Each class session is taught by either one or two trainers.

 Q: Why do you have the training on weeknights and why is there a Saturday class?

 A: Because of the number of hours involved in the training we have to include a Saturday to accommodate a practice assessment/walk-through of a home.
 We hold most of the classes in the evenings because we’ve found that it’s more convenient for our volunteers to meet then.
 This schedule allows those who work or are in school during the day go through the training.

 Q: If I can’t make this training, when will you have another?

-A: We hold Healthy Sustainable Homes trainings twice a year - once in the Spring and again in the Fall.
+A: We hold Healthy Sustainable Homes trainings once a year in the Spring.
 If you let us know, we will make sure you are notified of application deadlines.